-When creating an MDG Technology file, you can include special Design Patterns that you want to make available in the Resources window and, if you prefer, in the Technology Toolbox pages.
+When creating an MDG Technology file, you can include special Design Patterns that you want to make available in the 'Resources' tab of the Browser window and, if you prefer, in the Technology Toolbox pages.
 You will have published these Patterns previously.